TheOdinProject/curriculum/web_development_101/installfest_prerequisites.md

 ### Step 1: Downloading Linux

 First you will need to download the version of linux you wish to install onto your computer.
 Ubuntu comes in different versions ("flavors"), but we suggested the standard [Ubuntu](https://www.ubuntu.com/download/desktop) or [Xubuntu](https://xubuntu.org/) if you're using an older computer.
+Be sure to download the 64bit version, it is the most compatible and will prevent many hard to solve problems.

 ### Step 2: Creating a bootable flash-drive